 What to Do to Keep Allergens Out of Your Home

-- Dust to control mites.
-By dusting surfaces and washing bedding often, you can control the amount of dust mites in your home.
+- Dust often.
+By dusting surfaces and washing bedding often, you can control the amount of dust in your home.

 - Vacuum often.
 Vacuuming once or twice a week will reduce the surface dust mites and animal dander in your home.
 Use a high quality 3 stage HEPA filter type vacuum.

 - Professionally clean your carpets and upholstery.
-Every 3-4 months, have Chem-Dry deep clean your carpets and upholstery to remove 98% of common allergens*.
+Every 3-4 months, have Chem-Dry deep clean your carpets and upholstery to remove 98% of non-living allergens*.

 - Shut out pollen.
 Keep windows and doors closed to keep pollen out.
 Use an air filter and change it regularly.